What is Hospice and Palliative Care?

 - Access to the BC Palliative Care Benefits Program that provides coverage for certain medications, supplies and equipment in the home.

-When is the right time for Supportive or Hospice Care?
+When is the right time for supportive care or the palliative approach to care?

 It is helpful to learn about resources at the time of diagnosis or when a prognosis is confirmed.
 This helps individuals and families to plan for future needs.
 It allows for time to think and talk about options and choices, to consult with loved ones and make plans, which will support you through the course of your illness.
-Hospice palliative care services such as pain management, symptom control, respite and caregiver support help to improve your quality of life and should be accessed early.
+Hospice and palliative care services such as pain management, symptom control, respite and caregiver support help to improve your quality of life and should be accessed early.

-Does hospice care take away a person’s hope?
+Does hospice and palliative care take away a person’s hope?

-To the contrary, hospice care affirms life and regards dying as a natural process.
-Hospice validates the hope of living each day to its fullest with emphasis on human dignity and preservation of the quality and sanctity of life.
+To the contrary, hospice and palliative care affirms life and regards dying as a natural process.
+Hospice and palliative care validate the hope of living each day to its fullest with emphasis on human dignity and preservation of the quality and sanctity of life.

 Does Delta Hospice Society have an in-patient facility?

-Yes, the Irene Thomas Hospice is a 10-suite hospice residence located in Ladner, British Columbia.
-The facility provides a comfortable homelike environment with experienced nurses, counsellors, support staff and volunteers for people and their families in the last days or weeks of life.
+Yes, the Irene Thomas Hospice is a 10-suite hospice located in Ladner, British Columbia for people and their families in the last days or weeks of life.
+The facility provides a comfortable, peaceful environment with doctors, nurses, counsellors, support staff and volunteers who work together to provide excellence in palliative care.
 Information about admission to the Irene Thomas Hospice can be made by calling our Social Worker at 604-948-0660.

 Where does Delta Hospice Society get its operating funds?